BryttLucas/BryttLucas/README.md

 Starting in High School I was able to repairing computers and update them with new components.
 My first computer only had 368 MB hard drive storage on a acer system.
 I have recently been helping a nonprofit organization with updating all of their media displays, Live streaming and soundboard controlls.
      I have found time to built a new Desktop for me.
 Yes, It has Windows 10 and I also install a Linux operating system.
-They're on two different hard drives.I am Liking the linux system so far with a lot to learn.
+They're on two different hard drives.
+I am Liking the linux system so far with a lot to learn.
 I been told that I am easy going and friend to everbody I meet.
 Thanks for taking some of your time to learn a little bit about me.

    Brytt Lucas